SCAM ALERT—It has come to our attention that scammers are using IRSA's identity to scam potential immigrants overseas. More information

 Tell your story

-If IRSA's employment specialists have helped you to secure employment, and you have an employment story to share, let your employment specialist know — we love to hear from you about your success on the job.
-The information services coordinator at IRSA may contact you for an interview about your personal success story.
+If IRSA's employment specialists have helped you to secure employment, we would love to hear from you about your success on the job.
+If you have an employment story to share, tell your employment specialist, and the information services coordinator at IRSA may contact you for a talk about your personal success.

 Your story may be shared on this website, with The Employment Journey (a PEI paper and online publication), in an IRSA Annual Report, or on social media networks.
-This could be great promotion for both you and your workplace, and also it could be fun to share with your friends and family.
+This could be a great promotion for both you and your workplace, and a nice thing to share with your friends and family.

 Please contact your employment specialist if you are interested in sharing your story.